threeandthreee/Archipelago/worlds/jakanddaxter/docs/en_Jak and Daxter The Precursor Legacy.md

 |               |                              |                                   |                                       |
 | (In Any Mode) |                              | (If you sent an Item to Yourself) | `FOUND {Your Item}`                   |

+In all modes, the last 3 sent/received items and the player who sent/received it will be displayed in the bottom left corner.
+This will help you quickly reference information about newly received or sent items.
+Items in blue are Progression (or non-Jak items), in green are Filler, and in red are Traps.
+You can turn this off by navigating to `Options`, then `Archipelago Options`, then set `Item Messages` to `Off`.

-## I think I found a bug, where should I report it?
+## I think I found a bug where should I report it
 Depending on the nature of the bug, there are a couple of different options.

 * If you found a logical error in the randomizer, please create a new Issue